 Lauren Cahalan, Investigative Analyst, Brown Advisory

-The views and opinions expressed in this podcast are those of the speaker(s) and do not necessarily reflect those of Brown Advisory.
+The views expressed are those of the author and Brown Advisory as of the date referenced and are subject to change at any time based on market or other conditions.
 These views are not intended to be and should not be relied upon as investment advice and are not intended to be a forecast of future events or a guarantee of future results.
-The information provided in this podcast is not intended to be and should not be considered a recommendation or suggestion to engage in or refrain from a particular course of action or to make or hold a particular investment or pursue a particular investment strategy, including whether or not to buy, sell, or hold any of the securities mentioned.
+Past performance is not a guarantee of future performance, and you may not get back the amount invested.
+The information provided in this material is not intended to be and should not be considered to be a recommendation or suggestion to engage in or refrain from a particular course of action or to make or hold a particular investment or pursue a particular investment strategy, including whether or not to buy, sell, or hold any of the securities mentioned.
 It should not be assumed that investments in such securities have been or will be profitable.
-There is a risk that some or all of the capital invested in any such securities may be lost.
-This piece is intended solely for our clients and prospective clients, is for informational purposes only, and is not individually tailored for or directed to any particular client or prospective client.
+To the extent specific securities are mentioned, they have been selected by the author on an objective basis to illustrate views expressed in the commentary and do not represent all of the securities purchased, sold or recommended for advisory clients.
+The information contained herein has been prepared from sources believed reliable but is not guaranteed by us as to its timeliness or accuracy and is not a complete summary or statement of all available data.
+This piece is intended solely for our clients and prospective clients, is for informational purposes only and is not individually tailored for or directed to any particular client or prospective client.

 Any business or tax discussion contained in this communication is not intended as a thorough, in-depth analysis of specific issues.
 Brown Advisory does not render legal or tax advice.
 Prior to making an investment decision, a prospective investor should consult with its own legal, tax, accounting and other advisors to determine the potential benefits, burdens, and other consequences of such investment.